tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 - CentOS
 ---

-### Single-node VM versus three-node VM cluster

-I have been using a **single-node** Vertica VM to run tests for sometime.
-And it works wonderfully for testing purpose, especially when you want to isolate issues, e.g., a corner case.
+I have been using a **single-node** Vertica VM to run ETL tests for [sometime](/blog/2016/01/10/find-and-replace-a-string-in-multiple-files/).
 The only minor problem is when we add `KSAFE 1` in our DDL scripts (i.e., `CREATE TABLE` statements) for production purposes which gives error on single-node VM when running DDL scripts to set up schema.
-The reason is that Vertica database with 1 or 2 hosts cannot be *k-safe* (i.e., it may lose data if it crashes) and three nodes are the minimum requirement to have `KSAFE 1` in `CREATE TABLE` statements to work.
-Even then, the workaround for running those DDL scripts in tests is easy enough if all DDL scripts are all located in a single folder.
+Even then, the workaround for running those DDL scripts in tests is easy enough, as shown in the [previous blog post](/blog/2016/01/10/find-and-replace-a-string-in-multiple-files/).

-As my project moves to a new phase, the DDL scripts are disibuted into different folders.
-My original work-around for the problem `KSAFE 1` for single-node VM is becoming less practical.
 In this blog post, I looked into setting up a Vertica cluster of **three** VM nodes on Mac, so that my Vertica sandbox is similar to production system, and I can run DDL scripts directly for test setup without modifications.
 Three-node cluster is fortunately also the limit of the free Vertica Community Edition.

 ## Installing new Vertica

-Download CentOS box from oxboxes.org.
+Download CentOS box from [osboxes.org](http://www.osboxes.org/).
 I used CentOS 6.

 Make Network connection work for that CentOS box based on this [link](https://www.centos.org/forums/viewtopic.php?f=47&t=47724).
 I added the following line to the end of my .vmx file: